yii2tech/sitemap/README.md

 ## Rendering on-the-fly <span id="rendering-on-the-fly"></span>

 Saving sitemap to the physical file may be not a best option to keep it up-to-date.
-Such file should be manually re-created once some changes among site pages appear.
-You may setup a web controller, which will render 'sitemap.xml' file on demand once it is been requested.
+Such file should be manually re-created, once some changes among site pages appear.
+You may setup a web controller, which will render 'sitemap.xml' file on demand, once it is been requested.
 This controller may apply caching and its busting logic.
-First of all you'll have to set up a route for the controller action rendering the sitemap in your URL manager.
+First of all, you'll have to set up a route for the controller action rendering the sitemap in your URL manager.
 For example:

 ```php
 <?php